kalgynirae/lumeh.org/md/cafe/index.md

 % Café Chan

-## Now playing (maybe)
+## Now playing

 If Café Chan is currently playing music, you can tune in here.
-(If you try to play it and nothing happens after a while (~15 seconds), and you refresh the page and try again and still nothing happens, then Café Chan is probably not playing any music.)
+(If you try to play it and nothing happens after a few seconds, and you refresh the page and try again and still nothing happens, then Café Chan is probably not playing any music.)

 <audio src="https://radio.lumeh.org/café.ogg" preload="none" controls>
-  <a href="https://radio.lumeh.org/café.ogg" target="cafe-music-stream">music stream</a>
+  <a href="https://radio.lumeh.org/café.ogg" target="cafe-music-stream">café stream</a>
 </audio>

 <p><em id="song-artist">&nbsp;</em> – <em id="song-title">&nbsp;</em>